ericwbailey/ericwbailey.website/source/published/how-an-accessibility-designer-adds-keyboard-shortcuts-to-a-web-app.md

 Some may also point out here that [screen readers have passthrough key capability](https://adrianroselli.com/2026/01/brief-note-on-application-keyboard-shortcuts.html).
 However, consider:

-- The assistive technology being used may not be a screen reader,
+- The assistive technology being used may not be a screen reader.
 - It is a fallacy to assume [everyone has perfect working knowledge of the full capabilities of their software and hardware](https://ericwbailey.website/published/truths-about-digital-accessibility/#not-every-assistive-technology-user-is-a-power-user).
 - For people that do know about passthrough key support, it is annoying, tedious, and sometimes even painful to have to use them for frequently-used commands.